Optimal Photography Opportunities in Ranthambore National Park—Superb Tiger Territory!

 At the same time, we look for myriad other wildlife.
-In addition to tigers, healthy populations of spotted chital deer, nilgai, jackal, various jungle cats, sambar, chinkara gazelle, wild boar, langur monkeys and rhesus macaques thrive here, as do sloth bear.
+In addition to tigers, healthy populations of spotted deer, nilgai, jackal, jungle cat, sambar, chinkara gazelle, wild boar, langur monkeys and rhesus macaques thrive here, as do sloth bear.
 The park is also home to a sizable number of leopards, though they are shy and tend to stay in higher, more inaccessible areas.
-More than 300 bird species inhabit the reserve, ranging from crested serpent eagles to paradise flycatchers, peacocks
+More than 300 bird species inhabit the reserve, ranging from crested serpent eagles to paradise flycatchers, peacocks and

 painted storks.
 While our focus may be tigers, we may encounter a multitude of other wildlife photography opportunities.

 Day 7: Sawai Madhopur / Delhi / Depart